heldanna/uni-assignments/README.md

 # Which languages did you use in these assignments?
 For 3330, I used Java, and for the rest I used C.

+# Anything else you want to say?
+Yes!
+This code is all from past classes.
+I will upload code from my current courses once I have completed them.
+I don't think any of the professors I had for these classes reuse assignments, hence why I am comfortable posting them now.
+Enjoy taking a look at my coding journey!